varlese/rtc-dev/content/about.en.md

 +++
-title = 'About'
-slug = 'about'
-image = ''
+title = 'About Right to Counsel' slug = 'about' image = ''
-description = 'About DSA'
 disableComments = true
 +++
-# About Right to Counsel

 Nationwide, only 3% of tenants are represented in housing court, while for landlords that’s more like 81% on average.
 Housing is a human right and no one should have to fight for their homes without fair representation.
 It’s time to demand Jersey City level the playing field and reign in landlord power. **We need to guarantee the right to counsel for ALL tenants.**

 ## A right to counsel for tenants